atampy25/simple-mod-framework/docs/Special File Types.md

 ## material.json
 An RPKG tool material JSON.
 Replaces a game material.

+## rtlv.json
+An RTLV file obtained from Anthony Fuller's HMLanguageTools.
+Will be converted to an RTLV file and placed in the staging folder (overriding any existing game file).

 ## locr.json
 A LOCR file obtained from Anthony Fuller's HMLanguageTools.
 Will be converted to a LOCR file and placed in the staging folder (overriding any existing game file).